A-Nie/Python-Test-Automation-Facebook-/README.md

 *In this place ->
 # profile = driver.find_element_by_xpath("//span[@class='xxx'][contains(.,'xxx')]")
-you must you must enter the xpath path for your profile
+you must you must enter the "Page Object Xpath" path for your profile

 # select the folder "venv" -> go to "Scripts" -> find the file "python.exe" -> right click "copy path" -> paste to the python terminal or Windows CMD